Date: Friday-Sunday / July 12-14, 2019

 “Painting Life with Life” is also the title of Bev’s book.
 You can order a copy from ARTspot and bring it to the workshop for her autograph.
 To make certain your copy arrives in time, remember to call ARTspot several weeks before the workshop and place your order.

 Bev is a signature member of the National Watercolor Society, American Watercolor society, the NWWS, and others.
 She is an international award-winning artist, has published a book, authored 2 articles and been featured in numerous magazines and books.
 She is a highly sought-after instructor and lecturer throughout the U.S., and we feel very fortunate to have her as one of our Cole Art Studio instructors.
 We are limiting the number of students to just 21 and it's already over half full!
 Sign up quickly before this wonderful opportunity is gone!

 This workshop will be at ArtWorks - just 3 blocks away from Cole Gallery, with an airy, large space and their own parking lot.
 Notice also the varied times (from 1030-430pm on Friday and Saturday and running from 830-230 on Sunday).

 You can purchase your quality art supplies at ARTspot!
 Registered students receive a 10% discount on all their art supplies from the time of paid registration until the last day of class.
 Most items on this list are available at ARTspot.
 Please let their staff advise you about appropriate art materials to fulfill requirements for your class.
 Artspot's Web Site

-Alvin Heritage Palette or John Pike Palette
+- air tight palette such as Mijello Fusion, Alvin Heritage or John Pike Palette

 Note: Bev doesn't paint in standard sizes, long and skinny or square suits her just fine.
 She encourages you to use a half sheet at least - painting too small makes it hard to paint loose.